WareGo vs Magaya 2025 Review: Which WMS Offers More Value?

 2. Magaya

 Unlike WareGo, which has a subscription-based pricing model, Magaya offers a modular model that results in a higher total cost of ownership.
-When you opt for their WMS software, you receive a basic warehouse management system with standard functions.
+When you opt for their WMS software, you receive a basic wms with standard functions.

 Still, if you seek advanced functions such as automation tools, e-commerce integrations, customized reports, or API/EDI access, you will need to pay an additional fee.
 Not just this, Magaya charges a separate fee for onboarding and staff training, making it a big investment on the client’s end.